offsoc/onionplan/docs/proposals/usability/certificates.md

 The following discussion is not yet conclusive, and the problem space may be hard to solve.

+[^http3-availability]: But not [HTTP/3][] yet, since it uses UDP not available
+                       via Tor (as of 2023-05).
+The [HTTP/2][] standard does not require encryption, but
+                       [all major browsers require encryption for HTTP/2][] and [encryption for HTTP/3 is required by default][].

+[^pci-dss-tls]: See [PCI-DSS v4.0][] - Appendix G - Term "Strong Cryptography" - page 355, which
+                points only to "industry tested and accepted algorithms".
+While we could argue that [PCI-DSS v4.0][] is not precise enough about which _transmission protocols_ might be used, it may be the case that the encryption used by the Onion Services' [Rendezvous v3 protocol][] is not (yet) part of an "industry standard" (needs someone to carefully review this claim and open a [merge request][] to update this information).
+                It also may be the case that [PCI-DSS][] compliance may be hard to get for a system that employs only the [Rendezvous v3 protocol][] to transmit cardholder data between an user and an Onion Service, without TLS atop of it.
+And users might not trust the connection if not over TLS, or if their browser does not show certificate information.

+[^pci-dss-self-signed]: It's worth note that [PCI-DSS][] does allow for
+                        the use of self-signed certificates under some special conditions that may exclude some of the proposals in this document (see [PCI-DSS v4.0][] - Requirement 4.2 - Applicability Notes - page 106).
+In practice, this is only applicable for internal links within an organization or for clients and libraries that have the custom Certificate Authorities' root keys on it's keystores and that matches the standard requirements.
+And users would hardly trust a self-signed certificate for doing online purchases as their browsers would show warning messages.
+Recommendation (see [PCI-DSS v4.0][] - Requirement 4.2 - Guidance - page 106) goes instead towards a certificate trusted by a Certificate Authority.

 [Secure cookies]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#security
 [Content Security Policy]: https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP
 [HTTP/2]: https://en.wikipedia.org/wiki/HTTP/2